Introverted kids have an inner world that is alive and present for them. They engage with the deeper aspects of life.

 - Get bored and stop paying attention if a conversation is too long

 - Think of most people as friends

-- Jump into new situations easily
+- Jump into new things without hesitation

 - Complain or feel drained if they spend too much time alone